AI4LS/AI4LS.github.io/_pages/paper reading.md

 layout: page
 title: Paper Reading
 permalink: /Paper Reading/
 description: Reading notes on a curated selection of academic papers that we have studied.
+More papers will be added regularly.
 nav: true
 display_categories: [Logic Synthesis]
 horizontal: false